viper-adnan/Warez/README.md

 ## Alternative (private) Search Engines
-- [DavidWon.com](https://anonym.to/?http://davidwon.com/) - (`insecure`) - An alternative search engine for Reddit, Google etc which comes with pre-defined tags to find some things faster.
-- [Mega.nz Search Engine](https://anonym.to/?http://megasearch.co/) - (`insecure`) - A search engine for Mega.nz files.
 - [Ecosia](https://anonym.to/?https://www.ecosia.org/?c=en) - Ecosia's search results are provided by Bing and enhanced by the company's own algorithms to strip away tracking.
 - [Search Encrypt](https://anonym.to/?https://www.searchencrypt.com/) - The Privacy Based Search Engine.
 - [SearX](https://anonym.to/?https://searx.me/) - The world's most private search engine.